vigna/rust-dev-guidelines/README.md

 ## Tools

-- Code should be `clippy --all-features --all-targets`-clean.
+- Code should be `cargo clippy --all-features --all-targets`-clean.

 - Use `rustfmt` with standard options to format the code.
 Formatting should be enabled as a save action in the editor to reduce the number of spurious